wallarm/product-documentation/docs/latest/about-wallarm-waf/api-abuse-prevention.md

     The profile should only point to applications you want to protect from malicious bots, no specific configuration is required.

-    !!! info "Access to API Discovery settings"
-        Only administrators of your company Wallarm account can access the **API Abuse Prevention** section.
+    !!! info "Access to API Abuse Prevention settings" Only administrators of your company Wallarm account can access the **API Abuse Prevention** section.
 Contact your administrator if you do not have this access.

-Once the bot protection profile is configured, the module will start the [traffic analysis and blocking supported automated threats](#how-api-abuse-prevention-works).
+Once the bot protection profile is configured, the module will start the [traffic analysis and blocking supported automated threats](#automated-threats-blocked-by-api-abuse-prevention).

 ## Exploring blocked malicious bots